 If these go yellow or red, it is typically an indicator that the scene mirror has accumulated snow or frost

-This flag often clears itself; if it does not do so in a few hours, proceed to “Cleaning the Scene Mirror” below
+This flag often clears itself; if it does not do so in a few hours, proceed to “Cleaning the Scene Mirror” belowNote that the LW & SW Responsivity flags often turn red briefly overnight on heavy rime days.
+Von is aware of this and because they are only red for a brief period, there is nothing to be done.
+If the flag is red for longer than an hour then let Von know or if the flag is red during the day, go check on the mirror from the roof to see if any rime on the mirror can be spotted.

 Outside Air Temp, Air Temp Near BBs

 These are the ambient temperatures outside the enclosure, and inside the enclosure near the blackbodies.
 Ideally, these temperatures should be the same